Email Marketing

 The integration also cannot compensate for a poorly structured contact list.
 If your subscriber data is inconsistent, your segments are undefined, or you have not been tagging contacts by behaviour or source, MCP has less to work with.
 Getting your segmentation right is the foundation, and the MCP is the analytical layer you build on top of it.

-If you are on a different platform, check whether their MCP server is available yet.
-As noted above, several major email tools are in the process of building one.
+If you are on a different platform, check whether its MCP server is available yet.
+As covered below, the picture varies a lot by tool.

-Is it worth it for your size of business
+Is email marketing MCP worth it for your business?

 The honest answer depends on how much history your account holds and how regularly you send.